gaspardpetit/base64/README.md

 ![Performance 1 to 256 bytes_32bit_withcurl](https://github.com/gaspardpetit/base64/blob/master/doc/perf_1to256-32_curl.png "")

-libcurl stands out, being slower by a factor of 5x than the others.
-Here's the same graph without it:
+libcurl and user152949 stands out, being slower by a factor of 5x or more than the others.
+Here's the same graph without them:

 ![Performance 1 to 256 bytes_32bit_withcurl](https://github.com/gaspardpetit/base64/blob/master/doc/perf_1to256-32.png "")